negin1/airbnb-clone/README.md

 # Airbnb Clone

-Airbnb Clone  with Airbnb Clone Clever Programmer. </br>
+Airbnb Clone  with  Clone Clever Programmer. </br>

 In this project I've been using React, React Router and React Date Picker. </br>